triton-lang/triton/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have written a PR description following these [rules](https://cbea.ms/git-commit/#why-not-how).

-- [ ] I have used an LLM to copyedit my PR description and and code comments.

 - [ ] I have run `pre-commit run --from-ref origin/main --to-ref HEAD`.

 - Select one of the following.